Skip to main content

 Written by Anni

-Updated over a week ago
+Updated this week

 An API (Application Programming Interface) enables two technologies to communicate.
 Different HTTP methods define what action you want to take with the data.
+For example:

 • GET: Retrieves existing information